-This pasta risotto with pumpkin is a traditional Neapolitan dish known as ‘pasta e cocozza’ in the local dialect.
+This orzo risotto with pumpkin is based on a traditional Neapolitan dish known as ‘pasta e cocozza’ in the local dialect.
 Like many Neapolitan pasta recipes, this simple dish originated in what Italians call ‘la cucina povera’, the peasant kitchen.
 However, despite its simplicity this is one of the most flavourful pasta and pumpkin recipes I know.
+Perfect as a side dish, starter or main course!

 A lot of Italian cuisine has its roots in the simple dishes of the rural population, back in the times when the farmers and village folk lived mostly on foods they produced, cultivated or foraged themselves.